DonaldWhyte/mocking-in-rust-using-double/contents.md

 ```

 [NEXT]
-Use `p!` to generate matcher functions on-the-fly.
+Use `p!` to generate matcher closures on-the-fly.

 ```rust
 use double::matcher::ge;